chaunceygardiner/weewx-loopdata/README.md

                          determine the units to use and the formatting to apply.
 Also, if `loop_data_dir` is a relative path, it will be relative to the directory of the directory of `target report `.
+ * `seconds`           : The frequency of loop packets emitted by your device.
+This is needed to give the proper weight to accumulator entries.
+For example, this value is `2.5` for Vantage Pro 2 devices and `2.0` for RainWise CC3000 devices.
  * `enable`            : Set to true to rsync the loop data file to `remote_server`.
  * `remote_server`     : The server to which gauge-data.txt will be copied.
                          To use rsync to sync loop-data.txt to a remote computer, passwordless ssh